 If you love eating cookie dough as much as I do, you will want to try out these other recipes asap.
 This edible cake batter cookie dough is one of the most popular recipes on the site along with my edible brownie batter.
 If you want something simple and fun, my edible sugar cookie dough can't be beaten.
 For a fun twist, this red velvet cookie dough is amazing.
 For something dippable, this monster cookie dough dip is so good.

-You can now buy my edible cookie dough cookbook on sale for only $4.99!
+You can now buy the cookie dough eBook!

 - 2- 3 tablespoons heavy cream